cubing/twitchsolves/README.md

 - !stop: Disconnect from server
 - !reset: Reset the session.
 Requires calling !start to start a new session
 - !pause: Pause the session

+## Development

+Note: You need to add your own `config.json` inside `server/` file

+### Run the server

+`cd server && npm install && npm start`

+### Run cubing.js

+`cd client && npm install && npm run dev`

+Navigate to <https://localhost:1234/?socketOrigin=ws:localhost:8080> You can also mention the voteInterval and cooldownInterval via the URL as a param